-Coronavirus - the Company has implemented its pandemic business continuity plan in response to the coronavirus outbreak which could impact the business in several areas.
+Coronavirus - the coronavirus outbreak has been ongoing for over a year and the Company has implemented its pandemic mitigation plan in order to deal with its effects.
+The pandemic could impact the business in several areas.
 Waste availability could be affected but UK government guidance on waste collection to local authorities asks them to prioritise municipal residual waste collection which represents the majority of the Company's waste inputs.
 There could be an impact on the supply of goods and services, however the UK government has designated waste disposal as an essential service so companies supplying the industry are continuing to operate and supply goods and services.
 Where possible the Company has also increased stocks of essential consumables and spares.
-It has also taken the decision to continue its programme of maintenance of the combustion units, on a reduced scope basis in the short term, to protect its ability to maintain output.
+It is also continuing its programme of maintenance of the combustion units, on a normal basis to protect its ability to maintain output.
 The Company's operation relies on the availability of key highly trained staff to run and maintain the energy from waste plant.
 Staffing arrangements have been adjusted to allow greater flexibility and to reduce the risk of spreading infection amongst staff.
-The Company has a committed bank facility of £2,000,000 and is eligible, subject to application and acceptance, for up to £5,000,000 of finance under the Coronavirus Business Interruption Loan Scheme (CBILS).
+The Company has considered the potential impact of the outbreak on liquidity, and whilst its cash position is strong it also has a committed bank facility of £2,000,000 and is eligible, subject to application and acceptance, for up to £10,000,000 of finance under the Recovery Loan Scheme (RLS).